-- 118. As noted in the previous follow-up reports, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
-Additionally, it was reported that the Central Bank was responsible for supervising money remitters and that an appropriate framework was being developed.
-The authorities advised that a regulatory and supervisory framework for money remitters has been drafted and was issued to the industry for comments in February 2011.
-At present the authorities advise that this initiative is at an advance stage of development. - 119.
+- 109. As noted in the previous follow-up reports, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
+Additionally, it was reported that the Central Bank was responsible for licensing and supervising money remitters and that an appropriate framework was being developed.
+The authorities advised that a regulatory and supervisory framework for money remitters was in an advance stage of development. - 110.
 With regard to the examiners' recommended action requiring the implementation of a system of monitoring money transfer companies, the authorities advised that the Central Bank conducted AML/CFT on-site examinations on cambios and that money remitters were registered with the FIU as the POCAA includes remittance business as listed businesses.
-At present, the Central Bank has revised its AML/CFT Guidelines to include sector specific guidance to cambios.
-It was indicated in the last report that the Central Bank had acquired the services of a technical expert from the Office of the Technical Assistance, United States Department of the Treasury to assist with the finalizing and implementation of a regulatory framework for money remitters and a supervisory framework for insurance brokers, cambios and money remitters.
-Information on the number of onsite AML/CFT inspections of cambios and money remitters carried out by the Central Bank should be submitted as soon as the supervisory framework is implemented. - 120.
+The Central Bank revised its AML/CFT Guidelines to include sector specific guidance to cambios.
+It was indicated that the Central Bank had acquired the services of a technical expert from the Office of the Technical Assistance, United States Department of the Treasury to assist with the finalizing and implementation of a regulatory framework for money remitters and a supervisory framework for insurance brokers, cambios and money remitters.
+The Central Bank has developed draft AML/CFT regulations and licensing guidelines for money remitters.
+During the period July to December 2012, the Central Bank inspected one (1) bureau de change and the FIU one money remitter.
+While the above figures demonstrate the start of onsite AML/CFT inspections of cambios and money remitters by the Central Bank and the FIU, the low number raises concern about effectiveness.
+The authorities should attempt to improve the figures in future to demonstrate ongoing effective implementation. - 111.
 The other outstanding recommendations requiring money transfer companies to maintain a current list of agents and the authorities to implement measures set out in the Best Practice Paper for SR VI remain as reported in the follow-up report dated October 2010..
 At the time authorities advised that the National Anti-Money Laundering Committee and the Compliance Unit of the Ministry of National Security were reviewing them and would be proposing an appropriate amendment.